Will June have opened a season of falling inflation for the Fed?

 By Howard Schneider

-WASHINGTON, July 12 (Reuters) - A year after U.S. inflation peaked and touched off an aggressive turn in monetary policy, Federal Reserve officials may at lastbe opening a more encouraging chapter in their policy discussions with the first of what many analysts expect to be a run of data showing renewed declines in key price measures.
+WASHINGTON, July 12 (Reuters) - A year after U.S. inflation peaked and touched off an aggressive turn in monetary policy, Federal Reserve officials may soon open a more encouraging chapter in their policy discussions with the first of what many analysts expect to be a run of data showing renewed declines in key price measures.

-Consumer price index data for June released on Wednesday featured a lower-than-expected annual inflation rate of 3%, the lowest since March 2021.
-June's CPI reading marked a material leg down in a figure that had clocked in at 4% in May and had topped 9% in June 2022, the highest in four decades.
+Consumer price index data for June will be released Wednesday morning, with economists polled by Reuters expecting prices to have risen 3.1% from a year earlier, a material leg down in an annual inflation rate that clocked in at 4% in May and topped 9% in June 2022, the highest in four decades.

-A separate measure of underlying inflation, stripped of items like energy and food that are tied to world commodity markets, eased to 4.8% from 5.3%, with the half-point drop being the largest in more than three years.
+A separate measure of underlying inflation, stripped of items like energy and food that are tied to world commodity markets, is expected to show a more modest change, falling to 5% from a 5.3% pace the month before.

-Economists and some Fed officials are starting to be more adamant that Wednesday's report on how prices behaved last month may herald a long-awaited steady turn down in that so-called "core" inflation, which could continue for the next few months.
+But economists and some Fed officials are starting to be more adamant that a long-awaited steady turn down in so-called "core" inflation may start with Wednesday's report on how prices behaved last month and continue for the next few months.

-Omair Sharif of Inflation Insights noted the "supercore" figure that measures key services categories excluding housing costs "was zero, slightly below my 0.09% estimate."

-Sharif said that augurs for an even lower month-to-month core rate when the CPI for July is released.
-Coming into Wednesday's release, he had expected that to be nearer to 0.2% but "the details in today's report point to downside risk to that forecast."
+"The June data is likely the leading edge of a string of softer core inflation prints over the next several months," wrote Omair Sharif of Inflation Insights, with drops in used car prices, signs of ebbing demand in the service sector, an expectation for slower airfare increases, and other factors all feeding into a combined easing of U.S. price pressures.

 A month of good inflation news won't push the Fed away from an expected quarter point rate increase at the upcoming July 25-26 meeting.